 False.
 What is destructive and what isn’t depends on what use something is being put into.
 Science helped art thrive.
 How can we ever forget the Gutenberg printing press.
 How would we have disseminated the wisdom of hundreds of thinkers without the printing press?

 Arts can be molded to become propaganda too.
 Propaganda literature, propaganda movies thriving everywhere even to this day.
 You can blame science for making the dissemination possible.
 But here science only becomes a medium.
 It is not the source for all these disruptions.

 “The great scientists are artists as well,” Albert Einstein.

-One reason why people might accuse sciences of lacking creative scope is because there are major problems in the ways sciences are taught in institutions that restricts creativity.
-Mechanical class schedules, regular tests and complying by previous age-old results binds students to the curricula.
+One reason why people might accuse sciences of lacking creative scope is because there are major problems in the ways sciences are taught in institutions that restrict creativity.
+Mechanical class schedules, regular tests and complying with previous age-old results bind students to the curricula.

 But we cannot deny that there is absolutely no creative space that science provides.
 Everything from designing airplanes to making buildings is as much a work of science, never forget that.

 3. Science is objective, no scope for digression from the norm

 Had that been true, no scientist would still debate about the Big Bang.
 How can one say that science is restrictive when there are thousands of debates mushrooming every day, about almost everything?

 If we ask about the existence of time from, for example, a philosopher and from a scientist, both will have different ways to approach the concept because their fields of study are different, and that is the basic reason why scientists do not perceive time the same way as some philosophers might do.